velartrill/velartrill.github.io/orig/spirals/darkest-before-dawn/darkest-before-dawn.md

 She looks up at me for a moment, and for the first time, her eyes are gentle, her face betraying nothing but gratitude and hope, suspicion and fear washed away.
 Slowly, hesitantly, she reaches out to take my hand.

-_“Tam elena uslafte Lishi,”_ she murmurs, finally closing her eyes. *You can call me Lishi.*
+_“Tam elena sulisafte Lishi,”_ she murmurs, finally closing her eyes. *You can call me Lishi.*

 I swallow hard, nod, squeezing her palm.
 “I’ll… be right back, then, Lishi.”